Charlzk05/Synapse-X-Remake-Overlay-UI/README.md

 ### Synapse X Remake Overlay UI
 - An Overlay UI for Synapse X Remake

+### It doesn't open?
+- Either the roblox is not running or you didn't attached the WeAreDevsAPI

 ### How does it work?
 - Instead of Injecting the UI into roblox, it retrieves the dimensions of the bounding rectangle of roblox and overlays it.